Equity2Vec: End-to-end Deep Learning Framework for Cross-sectional Asset Pricing: Evaluation Methodology

-\myparab{News data set.} We crawled all the financial news between 20150101 and 20180830 from a major Chinese news website Sina.
+\myparab{News Dataset.} We crawled all the financial news between 2009/01/01 and 2018/08/30 from a major Chinese news website Sina\footnote{https://finance.sina.com.cn}.
 It has a total number of 2.6 million articles.
-Each article can refer to one or multiple stocks (see Figure~\ref{fig:news2}).
-The timestamps of news published online are usually unreliable (the dates are reliable but the hour or minute information is usually inaccurate).
-We use news signal on the next trading day or later to avoid looking ahead issues.
+Each article can refer to one or multiple stocks.
+On average, a piece of news refers to 2.94 stocks.
+We link each of the collected news articles to a specific stock if the news mentions the stock in the title or content.
+The timestamps of news published online are usually unreliable (the dates are reliable, but the hour or minute information is usually inaccurate).
+We use news signals on the next trading day or later to avoid look-ahead issues.